OpenFn/docs/docs/job-writing-guide.md

 called `map`, which takes a single callback argument.

-Array.map will iterate over every item in the array, invoke your callback function with it, save the result toa new array, and when it's finished, it will return that array.
+Array.map will iterate over every item in the array, invoke your callback function with it, save the result to a new array, and when it's finished, it will return that array.

 ```js
 const array = ['a', 'b', 'c'];